treimers/eZ80/minos/README.md

 minOS scheduling is based on task priorities.
 When a task with priority higher than that of the currently running task is activated the scheduler will perform a task switch on next invocation.
 This approach is called pre-emptive scheduling.

+The scheduling is triggered in the following situations:

+- the currently running tasks ends by a return
+- an interrupt service routine that has called minosSaveContext is ending
+- a task state is changed by a task or by an interrupt service rotuine (start task, stop task, etc.)
+- the system tick routine has started a periodic task

 ## Tasks